breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 </tr>
 </table>

 Note the lower triangular structure of the adjacency matrix, indicating it contains no cycles, a property which is not immediately obvious from the naïve geometric layout.
-Any graph whose adjacency matrix can be reordered into a triangular adjacency matrix is a [directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph).
+Any graph whose adjacency matrix can be reordered into triangular form is a [directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph).
 Called a topological ordering, this algorithm can be implemented by [repeatedly squaring](https://en.wikipedia.org/wiki/Topological_sorting#Parallel_algorithms) the adjacency matrix.

 Both the geometric and matrix representations impose a extrinsic perspective on graphs, each with their own advantages and disadvantages.
-2D renderings can be visually compelling, but require solving a [minimal crossing number](https://en.wikipedia.org/wiki/Crossing_number_(graph_theory)) or similar minimization to make network connectivity plain to the naked eye.
-While graph drawing is an active [field of research](http://www.graphdrawing.org/), matrices can often reveal symmetries that are not obvious from a naïve graph layout.
+2D renderings can be visually compelling, but require solving a [minimal crossing number](https://en.wikipedia.org/wiki/Crossing_number_(graph_theory)) or similar optimization to make connectivity plain to the naked eye.
+While graph drawing is an active [field of research](http://www.graphdrawing.org/), matrices can often reveal symmetries that are not obvious from a naïve graph layout (and vis versa)

 Matrices are problematic for some reasons.
-Primarily, by treating a graph as a matrix, we impose an ordering over all vertices which is often arbitrary.
+Primarily, treating a graph as a matrix imposes an ordering over all vertices which is often arbitrary.
 Note also its sparsity, and consider the size of the matrix required to store even small graphs.
 While problematic, this can be overcome with [certain optimizations](https://en.wikipedia.org/wiki/Sparse_matrix).
-Despite their disadvantages, matrices and are a natural representation choice for many graph algorithms, particularly on modern parallel processing hardware.
+Despite these issues, matrices and are a natural representation choice for many graph algorithms, particularly on modern parallel processing hardware.

 <center><a href="https://epubs.siam.org/doi/book/10.1137/1.9780898719918"><img src="../images/graph_linear_algebra.png" width="60%"/></a></center>

-Just like matrices, we can also think of a graph as a function on a state space, which carries information from one state to the next - given a state or set of states, it tells us which states are reachable.
+Just like matrices, we can also think of a graph as a function on a state space, which carries information from one state to the next - given a state or set of states, the graph tells us reachability.
 Recent work in graph theory has revealed a fascinating duality between [graphs and linear algebra](https://epubs.siam.org/doi/book/10.1137/1.9780898719918), holding many important insights for dynamical processes on graphs.

 # Graphs, computationally